 1. Are there any other benefits to a stake pool other than not needing to run a full node and keeping your wallet unlocked?
 For example, will it have a better chance of winning or anything like that?¶

 Stake pools will usually implement multi-wallet redundancy by having many wallets physically distributed around the globe.
 This means there’s less chance of a vote being missed because one wallet is down.
 It also reduces latency between the wallet and network which can reduce the chance of a vote being missed.

-2. Does a proof-of-stake pool split reward between all participants (% based on the amount of tickets you submitted to pool)?¶
+2. Does a stakepool split the reward between all participants (% based on the amount of tickets you submitted to the pool)?¶

 Also, it is important to note that the original ticket purchase contains a commitment to go to a reward address for which only you have the private key.
 The proof-of-stake voting consensus rules enforce the commitment, so it is impossible for the pool to steal your funds.

 In order to split rewards the pool would have to be the recipient of all rewards and then be trusted to properly split the rewards amongst all of the participants according to their proportionality.
 It is expected that such a scheme will be developed with the understanding it is less secure than the approach the current pool design uses.

 3. I have to run my wallet to buy tickets, but will they vote properly without me if I shut it down and the pool votes for me instead?¶